People of Indigenous and Torres Strait Islander descent are encouraged to apply.

 We understand what it takes to live and work remotely, especially if you are relocating from interstate.
-That’s why we offer relocation assistance, pay for hotel quarantine fees and offer two weeks paid accommodation upon arriving in Alice Springs.
+That’s why we offer relocation assistance and offer two weeks paid accommodation upon arriving in Alice Springs.
 We also have above award salaries with an additional $6,375 in salary packing benefits and a retention bonus of $1,056.
 Not to mention that by living and working in one of our remote communities, YDO’s can save up to $25,000 a year on living expenses.

 ABOUT THE TEAM

 The NPY Women’s Council’s Youth Service works with children and young people (aged 10-25) and their families living in the NPY region.
 The Youth Service model is based on four key components: Case Management, Leadership and Education, Youth Diversion and Recreation, and Advocacy.

 We are recruiting Youth Development Officers to work alongside Anangu Support workers in remote Aboriginal communities.
 Working with children and young people, the Youth Development Officer runs activities, provides case management and supports young people who are at risk – inspiring them to achieve their goals.

 Positions are remote based across the NPY Lands, all with travel to Alice Springs every 8-12 weeks for supervision, training, case reviews, personal tasks, health and wellbeing.